exercism/v3/languages/csharp/exercises/concept/lists/.docs/instructions.md

 ## 2. Define an existing list

-Currently, you have a piece of paper listing the languages you want to learn: F#, Clojure and Haskell.
+Currently, you have a piece of paper listing the languages you want to learn: C#, Clojure and Elm.

 Please implement the static `Languages.GetExistingLanguages()` method to return the list.